Business loan calculator

 All information provided is for illustration purposes only and is subject to the specific criteria of your bank or lender.
+The amortization schedule illustrates a blended loan.
+Blended payments do not apply for loans processed online or variable-rate loans.
 Please contact us to obtain specific information about our products.
 For more information, read our terms and conditions for using the business loan calculator.

 Your loan will cost...

 Terms and conditions for using the BDC business loan calculator

 The business loan calculator is offered free, on an as-is basis, without warranties.
 Technical assistance is not provided.

 BDC makes this calculator available on the BDC web site as a tool to aid site visitors in their financial planning and cash flow management.
 BDC is not the author of the calculator and use of the calculator should not be construed as an endorsement or verification by BDC of the accuracy of the calculation results, your financial information or your eligibility for a loan.
 BDC is not responsible in any manner for direct, indirect, consequential or special damages, however caused, that may arise from your use of this calculator.

 By proceeding to use it, you are deemed to have read, understood and agreed with the foregoing.